 San Francisco Sights

 From the famous Golden Gate Bridge, to the center of 60s counterculture at the Haight, to the fantastic diversity of Chinatown, San Francisco has it all.
-We'll make sure you see and experience the best of what this great city has to offer over two daytrips to the “City by the Bay.
+We will make sure you see and experience the best of what this great city has to offer over two daytrips to the “City by the Bay.

 Great America Theme Park

 Get ready for all day excitement at this combination theme and water park.
-With over 50 rides and attractions to choose from, you'll have a blast with your friends.
+With over 50 rides and attractions from which to choose, you will have a blast with your friends.

 Half Moon Bay

-When classes finish, it's time to play.
+When classes finish, it is time to play.
 Summerfuel staff organizes exciting and active extracurricular options every day of the week.

 Past favorites include:

-The Senior Staff is comprised of a Program Director, a Dean of Students and an Academic Director.
+The Senior Staff is composed of a Program Director and an Assistant Director.